 If your child is ill, the likelihood is that it is due to a handful of minor health conditions.
 You will need to make a judgement based on how severe you think the illness is.

 However, there are certain illnesses and conditions when you should definitely keep a child away from nursery.
-Here are a few common conditions with advice about what to do.
+Here are a few common conditions with tips about what to do.

 If the cold is accompanied by a raised temperature, shivers or drowsiness, the child should stay away from nursery, receive medical advice, and return to school 24 hours after they start to feel better.